 Bilal admires the graphic artist and sculptor Elizabeth Catlett, Color field painter and lyrical abstractionist Sam Gilliam, and Color field painter Morris Louis but finds creative insight in everyday people as well.
 She is captivated by the human capacity to endure struggle.
 Rooted in a connection to mankind, Bilal says in painting to express herself, she also paints to communicate with others, hoping her work sparks powerful emotion.
 A devout Muslim, who studies her faith in search of true meaning, Bilal explores islamic concepts in her work and seeks to challenge how specific subject matters are presented and understood.
 She has encountered resistance from other Muslims who challenge her explication and unorthodox methods of expression.
 Rebellious by nature, Bilal says resistance fuels her artistic freedom.
 She is among a small community of Black Muslim American women who push the avant-garde.
 Her work has been written up in Black Art in America and Forbes Magazine.
-A single mother of two, Bilal moved from Washington, DC, to Atlanta in 2019.

 Follow This Artist